sunnyvalechha/Kubernetes-Commands/README.md

 * Volumes, Persistent volume, Persistent volume claim
 * Backup and Restore
 * Daemonsets
-* Enviroment Variable in Kubernetes with Config maps and Secrets
+* Environment Variable in Kubernetes with Config maps and Secrets
 * Security and Certificate details
 * Pause Containers